Agcrov/node-mongodb-passportauth/README.md

 # Base app
-An example of a user authentication node app using some tecnologies that ease your life trought protect your API.
+An example of a user authentication node app using some tecnologies that ease your life through protecting your API.
-This is base on youtube series [](https://www.youtube.com/watch?v=uONz0lEWft0)
+This is based on youtube series [MEAN Stack Front To Back](https://www.youtube.com/watch?v=uONz0lEWft0).

 # Getting started
 This is just a base app with user authentication using passport, built from nodejs, express, mongodb ,mongoose, passport, passport jwt tokens, and unit testing.